abhinaypandey02/sociocube/apps/web/app/blogs/content/ugc-redefining-creativity-marketing.md

 1. Choose products and services you genuinely believe in.
 2. Start small—capture moments, share stories, and engage your audience.
-3. Showcase your work on platforms like SocioCube to attract brand collaborations.
+3. Showcase your work on platforms like Sociocube to attract brand collaborations.

 Remember, UGC isn’t about perfection; it’s about creating content that resonates.